PuneetRawatFL/nodejs/README.md

     - **Consistency**: Use `package-lock.json` to ensure consistent installations across different environments.
 This file locks the versions of all installed packages.

 5. **Security**:
-    - **Audit**: Regularly run `npm audit` to check for security vulnerabilities in your dependencies.
+    - **Audit**: Regularly run `npm audit` to check for security vulnerabilities in dependencies.
 Address any high-severity vulnerabilities promptly.